-- The system is powered by a 12 volt 2.2 amp hour rechargeable gel cell battery located under the load bearing plate of the master pad.
-With a new, fully charged battery this should accommodate three to four hours of continuous use.
-As with any type of re-chargeable battery, this one will also have a finite number of charge/discharge cycles. - The master weigh pad has been fitted with an internal "Sleep" switch.
-When this weigh pad is stood up with the handle and indicator to the top, (see attached drawing), this switch disrupts power to the indicator.
-IT IS STRONGLY SUGGESTED THAT THE WEIGH PAD BE STORED IN THIS POSITION! - The weigh pad battery can be recharged regardless of the pad position. - If the battery is stored in very cold conditions, or allowed to go into a "deep discharge" condition, it may never accept a full charge again.
-Always store in temperatures above freezing and charge the battery prior to placing into storage. - The charger supplied with the weigh pad is an automatic "Float Charger", not a power supply.
-This type of charger, (trickle), produces only the amount of current that the battery requires to re-charge and will not produce enough power to run the system.
-Over-charging the battery with this type of charger is not a concern, but it should not be left connected indefinitely.

-• Always connect the charging plug to the weigh pad using the correct polarity.
-The gold pin is +12 volts and the silver pin is ground.
+- The weigh pad is powered by a 12 volt 2.0 amp hour rechargeable gel cell battery.
+With a new, fully charged battery this should accommodate approximately four hours of continuous use.
+As with any type of re-chargeable battery they have a finite number of charge / discharge cycles. - The weigh pad is equipped with an internal "Sleep" switch.
+When the weigh pad is stood up, (handle and indicator to the top, [see drawing]), this switch disrupts power to the indicator.
+IT IS STRONGLY SUGGESTED THAT THE WEIGH PAD BE STORED IN THIS POSITION!
+The weigh pad battery can be recharged regardless of the pad position.
+If the battery is allowed to freeze or go into "deep discharge" it may never accept a full charge again.
+Always charge the battery prior to placing the weigh pad into storage. - The charger supplied with the weigh pad is a "Float Charger", not a power supply.
+This type of charger, (automatic trickle), produces only the amount of current that the battery requires to re-charge.
+Over-charging with this type of charger is not a concern but it should not be left connected indefinitely.
+Charging time is dependant on battery temperature and discharge state.
+Over night is typical. - Always connect the charging plug to the weigh pad using correct polarity.
+The gold pin is +12VDC and the silver pin is ground.

 The system battery is located directly under the load bearing plate of the Master Weigh Pad.
-To access the battery remove the four 3/4" counter-sink bolts securing the bearing plate.
+To access the battery remove the four 3⁄4" counter-sink bolts securing the bearing plate.